Korneliia08/Korneliia08/README.md

 # Hi, I’m *Korneliia* 👋
-🔭 I’m currently learning in CyberBionicSystematics
+🔭 I am currently working as a freelancer in web development and creating pet projects in my free time.
+My goal is to establish myself as a FrontEnd developer.

 # My skills:
 ![test](https://img.shields.io/badge/html5-06002e?logo=html5)